nucleuscloud/neosync/README.md

 ## Contributing

 We love contributions big and small.
-Here are just a few ways that you can contirbute to Neosync.
+Here are just a few ways that you can contribute to Neosync.

 <!-- - Vote on features or get early access to beta functionality in our [roadmap](https://neosync.dev/roadmap) -->